robalford/forloop_lesson/README.md

 ```

 Today you only want to send a compliment to one random friend.
 Use a break statement to stop your for loop after
-sending your message to just that friend
+sending your message to just that friend.

 ```
 random_friend = random.choice(followers)